 - Concession with fridge and adequate power for popcorn maker, hot dog equipment, microwave etc.

 - Wheelchair accessible

 - Total surface area: 150m long by 74.5m wide

 Serves as a meeting room for the Varsity football team and converts into a social room for half time and post game gatherings.

 This area is 60 ft x 30 ft and is also used for hosting meetings by outside groups; it has a capacity of 80 people seated.

 A concrete area adjacent to the Stadium entrance that is used for parking on a daily basis.
 This area also serves as an area for tailgate parties, BBQs and also as a starting and finish point for many bike and running events.
 This area can accommodate up to 2,000 people.

 UBC Football Academic Centre

 Opened October 2015, the learning centre provides a space for Varsity football athletes to focus as much on their academics as they do on their sport.
-The 1,800 square foot facility was built as part of the UBC’s alumni engagement campaign and the 13th Man Foundation.
+The 1,800 square foot facility was built as part of the UBC’s alumni engagement campaign.
 This facility will aid in the development of the varsity football athletics program for future recruitment and sustaining long-term athletic and academic performance.